Safety Tips for Dating

 Safety Tips For Dating

 Dipping your foot into the dating pool can be fun.
-But it's important to take precautions both on and offline to ensure your safety and security—especially when meeting someone for the first time.
-It's easy to throw caution to the wind but we're here to help you stay out of trouble.
+But it's important to take precautions both on and offline to be as safe & secure as possible—especially when meeting someone for the first time.
+It's easy to throw caution to the wind but we're here to help you stay safe.
 We strongly encourage you to read and follow the tips below.
 These tips are not meant to scare you, but they are important to remember—especially in these times of increased online fraud—since you may feel vulnerable, especially if you haven't dated in quite some time or if dating is new territory for you.
-Just use common sense, especially when you are talking to or meeting someone new.
+Use common sense, especially when you are talking to or meeting someone new.

 - Don’t share personal information on first contact.
-Never give out your full name, home address, personal e-mail address, or phone number to people you do not know.
-You can get free e-mail accounts from services like Gmail, Outlook.com and many other sources.
-Choose a username that is generic and does not include any personal information such as your name, birthdate, address, kids’ names, city you live in, etc. Harvard Magazine offers (snail mail) HM Boxes to our clients for a fee of $25.
-For more information, please contact 617-496-6686.
-See our blog post on how to create a free e-mail address.
+Never give out your full name, home address, personal email address, or phone number to people you do not know.
+You can get free email accounts from services like Gmail, Outlook.com and many other sources.
+Choose a username that is generic and does not include any personal information such as your name, birthdate, address, kids’ names, city you live in, etc. See our blog post on how to create a free email address.

 - Protect yourself financially.
 Never share financial information with people you don’t know.
 Examples include credit card numbers, bank information, usernames or passwords, or your social security number.
 Ignore any requests asking you to wire money and report those to us at firstname.lastname@example.org or by calling 617-496-6686.

 - If it sounds too good to be true, it probably is.
 Be very cautious of any communication you receive asking you to act immediately, asking for personal information, or sounding too good to be true.
 Examples may be:

 - Someone claiming to be from the U.S. but who is traveling, living or working abroad

 - Claiming to be very recently widowed, divorced, or separated